UtkarshTheDev/FilterX/project-docs/GuideLines.md

 ## Conclusion

-These guidelines ensure SanityAI is a market-ready, secure, scalable, and high-performance API.
-By adhering to RESTful design principles, implementing robust security measures (IP-based API keys, rate limiting, HTTPS), optimizing scalability within free-tier limits (Render, Neon, Upstash), and applying best practices in coding and logic, SanityAI is positioned as a trusted, professional solution for content moderation in modern applications.
+These guidelines ensure FilterX is a market-ready, secure, scalable, and high-performance API.
+By adhering to RESTful design principles, implementing robust security measures (IP-based API keys, rate limiting, HTTPS), optimizing scalability within free-tier limits (Render, Neon, Upstash), and applying best practices in coding and logic, FilterX is positioned as a trusted, professional solution for content moderation in modern applications.